 🙈 Running out of ways to complain about the metaverse?
 I got you

 As was crushingly obvious when Facebook acquired Oculus in 2014, a series of recently filed patents suggest that they will soon be further leveraging this technology to make money from biometrics.
 How?

-- Gathering this data will of course help Meta et al sell you more ‘personalised’ content, and, just like behavioural advertising already has done outside of the metaverse, will probably pepper our online experiences with noisy bullshit, and lead to the further entrenchment of inequality, and destabilisation of democracy.
+Gathering this data will of course help Meta et al sell you more ‘personalised’ content, and, just like behavioural advertising already has done outside of the metaverse, will probably make our online experiences peppered with noisy bullshit, and lead to the further entrenchment of inequality, and destabilisation of democracy.
 But WHATEVER I guess!

 ☝️ Important fact: there is no evidence to suggest that facial expressions are a reliable way of reading a human’s emotions — once again, Big Tech want to use machines to draw inaccurate conclusions about humans at scale, and sell this as a benefit to society.

 I hope you’re enjoying your weekend!
 Goodbye x